June 24, 2024

 Finding a Reputable Repair Shop

-It’s beneficial to verify the certifications held by a repair shop.
-Certifications from well-regarded automotive bodies, such as the Automotive Service Excellence (ASE) or specific manufacturer endorsements, signal a commitment to maintaining high standards in transmission repair and up-to-date knowledge of the latest automotive technologies.
-These credentials indicate that the technicians are not only skilled but also undergo continual training to stay up-to-date on evolving automotive innovations, particularly in the realm of high-tech transmissions like DCTs.
+It's beneficial to verify the certifications held by a repair shop.
+Certifications from well-regarded automotive bodies, such as Automotive Service Excellence (ASE), or specific manufacturer endorsements signal a commitment to maintaining high standards in transmission repair and to staying up to date with the latest automotive technologies.
+These credentials indicate that the technicians are not only skilled but also undergo ongoing training to stay up to date on evolving automotive innovations, particularly in high-tech transmissions like DCTs.
 Some shops might hold certifications from international automotive standards organizations, which can be an assurance of adherence to global best practices and quality standards.

 How to Choose a Transmission Repair Specialist